 E) Seeks to put in place a mechanism, which would allow the policy of the Church Investors Group on voting at company meetings, to be put into effect;

 F) Encourages the Scottish Episcopal Church Pension Fund Trustees to follow similar approaches.

-The Investment and Church in Society Committees will continue to work together in implementing the recommendations of the report.
+The Investment and Church in Society Committees then worked together in implementing the recommendations of the report.